Ops with AWS

 - Amazon Aurora: Amazon Aurora is a MySQL and PostgreSQL-compatible relational database engine.
-Amazon claims it to be 5 times better in terms of performance than MySQL.
+Amazon claims it to be five times better in terms of performance than MySQL.
 It is a managed database service with features that let you monitor and clone the database.

-- Amazon DynamoDB: It is a NoSQL database service that is dynamic to only few millisecond latencies which makes it suitable for mobile, web, gaming, ad tech, and IoT.
+- Amazon DynamoDB: It is a NoSQL database service that is dynamic to only a few millisecond latencies which makes it suitable for mobile, web, gaming, ad tech, and IoT.

-- Amazon Redshift: A fast, cost effective and fully managed data warehousing service that can analyze data using any business intelligence tool.
+- Amazon Redshift: A fast, cost-effective, and fully managed data warehousing service that can analyze data using any business intelligence tool.

 - Amazon ElastiCache: As the name suggests, this service enables you to deploy, operate, and scale cache in the cloud, which can improve performance for applications that need to access information from in-memory data stores like web and gaming applications.